-- Take a further sample 6-14 hours after the dose at least every 2 days.
-If the concentration is unexpectedly high, or if renal function alters, daily sampling may be necessary. - If the patient is receiving 36 or 48 hourly dosing, a level should be checked after each infusion. - To minimise the risk of toxicity, duration of treatment should normally be limited to 72 hours.
+- Take a further blood sample 6-14 hours after the dose, at least every 2 days. - If the gentamicin concentration is unexpectedly high or if renal function alters, daily sampling may be necessary. - To minimise the risk of toxicity, duration of treatment should normally be limited to 72 hours.
 All gentamicin prescriptions that continue beyond 3-4 days of treatment must be discussed with microbiology or an infection specialist.
 Consider changing to an oral alternative refer to the IV to Oral switch policy.

-Box 3: Renal toxicity
+Box 2: Renal toxicity

 - Monitor creatinine daily.
-Seek advice if renal function is unstable (change in creatinine level). - Signs of renal toxicity include increase in creatinine or decrease in urine output / oliguria. - Consider an alternative agent if creatinine is rising or the patient becomes oliguric.
+Seek advice if renal function unstable (change in creatinine level). - Signs of renal toxicity include increase in creatinine or decrease in urine output/oliguria. - Consider an alternative agent if creatinine is rising or the patient becomes oliguric.

-Box 4: Ototoxicity
+Box 3: Ototoxicity

 - Ototoxicity secondary to gentamicin is independent of drug concentration.
 It is suggested by any of the following: new tinnitus, dizziness, poor balance, hearing loss or oscillating vision. - Toxicity is associated with prolonged aminoglycoside use (usually > 10 days but may be > 72 hours) and is secondary to drug accumulation within the inner ear.
-Multiple courses of gentamicin are also a risk factor for ototoxicity. - Stop treatment if ototoxicity is suspected and refer to microbiology or an infection specialist for advice on future therapy and refer to ENT for assessment. - If gentamicin continues for > 7 days, consider referral to audiology for assessment.
+Multiple courses of gentamicin are also a risk factor for ototoxicity. - Stop treatment if ototoxicity is suspected and refer to microbiology or an infection specialist for advice on future therapy and refer to ENT for assessment. - If gentamicin continues for > 7 days, consider referring to audiology for assessment.